marcusnerdicus/REDAGraphDocs/Reports/Actions/delete-a-report.md

 Select **Actions > Delete**

-You will receive a confirmation before the Report is deleted.
+You must confirm the Delete action in the dialog before the Report is deleted.

-**Note:** Deleting a Report does not delete the corresponding data.
+**Note:** Deleting a Report does not delete any data in the application and only deletes the Report.